jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 There are a few excellent frameworks for program synthesis.
 The original is [Sketch][], which offers a Java-ish language equipped with synthesis features.
 There's also the [syntax-guided synthesis language][sygus], which offers a common interface to several different synthesis engines.

 For this post, we're going to use [Rosette][], which adds synthesis and verification support to the [Racket][] programming language.
-The nice thing about Rosette is that it extends Racket---itself a full-featured programming language---in an intuitive way, so that most existing operations "just work" when used in synthesis and verification.
+The nice thing about Rosette is that it's an extension of Racket, so we'll be able to use many of
+Racket's nice features (like pattern matching) while building our synthesizer.

 > **Following along**: the code for this post is available on GitHub.
 If you'd like to follow along, you'll need to [install Racket][racketdl] and then [Rosette][rosettedl].
 Then you'll be able to run Racket programs either with the DrRacket IDE or the `racket` command-line interpreter.

 #### Programming with constraints

-Rosette's key feature is programming with *constraints*.
-Rather than a program in which all variables have known values, a Rosette program has some *unknown* variables, and their values are determined by constraints.
+Rosette's key feature is programming with, and solving, *constraints*.
+Rather than a program in which all variables have known values, a Rosette program has some *unknown* variables, which we call **symbolic variables**.

-This idea sounds a little abstract, so let's see an example:
+The values of the symbolic variables will be determined automatically according to the constraints.

+For example, we can try to find an integer whose absolute value is 5:

 {% highlight racket %}
 #lang rosette/safe

-(define (add2 x)
-  (+ x 2))

-(define-symbolic y integer?)
-(add2 y)
-{% endhighlight %}

-We've defined a function `add2`, and passed it as input a "symbolic" variable `y`.
-A symbolic variable is one whose value is unknown.
-The `integer?` annotation tells Rosette that `y` has type integer (we'll see more types later).

-But how can we compute `(add2 y)` if the value of `y` is unknown?
-Rosette creates a *symbolic representation* of what `add2` should do, and returns this representation from `(add2 y)`:

-    (+ y 2)

-You can think of this return value as a kind of function: once you know a value of `y`, you can figure out what `(add2 y)` would return by substituting that value into this representation.

-#### Symbolic representations
-These symbolic representations are very powerful, and Rosette can produce them for a very large subset of Racket code.
-Here's another example:

-{% highlight racket %}
 (define (absv x)
   (if (< x 0) (- x) x))

-(absv y)
-{% endhighlight %}

-Now we've defined an absolute value function: if the input `x` is negative (`(< x 0)` is true), then return `-x`, otherwise return `x`.
-(The `(if ...)` form is similar to the ternary `a ? b : c` expression you might know from C, Java, etc -- `(if cond then else)` returns `then` if `cond` is true, or `else` otherwise.)

-So, what should `(absv y)` return, if `y` is still unknown?
-Rosette produces this symbolic representation:

-    (ite (< y 0) (- y) y)

-This representation captures the intuitive notion of `absv`: if `y` is negative, it would return `(- y)`, otherwise it would return `y`. (`ite` is the same as `if`, but named differently to distinguish symbolic representations from Racket code).

-> **Aside**: Rosette generates these symbolic representations using symbolic execution, the same idea that underpins tools like [KLEE][] or Microsoft's newly announced [Project Springfield][springfield].
-There are more details in [the Rosette paper][paper].

-#### Solving constraints

-Once we have a symbolic representation, we can try to fill in values for the symbolic variables.
-We do this by using the symbolic representations as *constraints* to be solved.
-For example:

-{% highlight racket %}
+; Define a symbolic variable called y of type integer.
+(define-symbolic y integer?)

+; Solve a constraint saying |y| = 5.
 (solve
-  (assert
-    (= (add2 y) 8)))
+  (assert (= (absv y) 5)))
 {% endhighlight %}

-This fragment asks Rosette to try to fill in all the unknown variables (so far, just `y`) to satisfy a *constraint* that `(add2 y)` is equal to 8.
-The `assert` form creates the constraint, and the `solve` form solves it.

-Of course, we know the answer should set `y` to 6, because we can do arithmetic.
-Rosette can do arithmetic, too; here's the output:
+This program outputs:

     (model
-     [y 6])

-Rosette says that it found a *model* (an assignment of values to all the unknown variables) in which `y` takes the value 6.

-Let's try a slightly more difficult constraint involving `absv`:

-{% highlight racket %}
-(solve (assert (and (= (absv y) 5)
-                    (< y 0))))
-{% endhighlight %}

-This code says that `(absv y)` should be equal to 5, and that `y` should be negative.
-Rosette figures this out:

-    (model
      [y -5])

+This is Rosette's way of saying it found a *model* (an assignment of values to all the symbolic variables) in which `y` takes the value -5.

 Now let's try to outsmart Rosette by asking for the impossible:

 {% highlight racket %}
 (solve (assert (< (absv y) 0)))
 {% endhighlight %}

-Is there any value of `y` which has a negative absolute value?
-Rosette says:
+Of course, Rosette agrees this is impossible, and returns:

     (unsat)

 This is an *unsatisfiable* model: there is no possible `y` that has a negative absolute value.

 So constraint programming allows us to fill in unknown values in our program automatically.
 This ability will underlie our approach to program synthesis.
+There are many more examples of this constraint solving in the [Rosette documentation][rosetteessentials].

 > **Aside**: Rosette's `(solve ...)` form works by compiling constraints and sending them to the [Z3 SMT solver][z3], which provides high-performance solving algorithms for a variety of types of constraints.
 The [Z3 tutorial][z3tutorial] is a nice introduction to this lower-level style of constraint progamming that Rosette abstracts away.

 ### Domain-specific languages: programs in programs

-Program synthesis is similar to the problems we just solved: there are some unknowns whose values we wish to fill in subject to some constraints.
+Program synthesis is similar to the problems we just solved: there are some unknowns whose values we wish to fill in, subject to some constraints.
 But in synthesis, the unknowns are *programs*, usually drawn from a *domain-specific language* (DSL).